 - What should you not do while you’re pregnant?

-As we said, there’s no cut-and-dry medical rule when it comes to getting tattoos while pregnant.
+As we said, there is no cut-and-dry medical rule when it comes to getting tattoos while pregnant.

-But, with a baby on the way, the best strategy for mamas might be to play it safe.
+You can, but with a baby on the way, the best strategy for would-be mamas is to play it safe.

 While they’re pretty uncommon, here are some of the things that are risky about getting tattoos during pregnancy.

-One of the main risks of getting a tattoo – when pregnant or otherwise – is infection.
+One of the main risks of getting a tattoo – while pregnant or otherwise – is infection.

 Hepatitis B and C, and even HIV, for example, can spread through infected blood on needles that haven’t been sterilized or properly cleaned.